pilvikala/arvion-simple-app/README.md

 You can also create an account directly from the frontend sign-up form.

+**Password rules:** 8–72 characters (bcrypt truncates anything longer, so keep it within that range).

 ## Project layout
 ```
 backend/        FastAPI application code